didiersmith/steve/chapters/murdoch.md

 "You mean to say", continued Murdoch, "that neither of you exalted professors ever thought that a civilization capable of extinguishing the most powerful objects in the universe might not want to be our friend?"

-Steve wanted to object that Murdoch was exaggerating and that there were certainly more powerful objects in the universe, but felt that that would be to miss the point.
+Steve avoided making eye contact with Murdoch.
 Truthfully, the notion that the Dysoners may not be entirely friendly had indeed flashed across his mind, but being a well socialized respectable person, he had simply ignored it.
-To call or to knock was the Overton Window, and to step outside the Overton Window was to defenestrate oneself from polite society.
+Why rock the boat?

 Murdoch, it seemed, did not share that concern.
 He continued.